mmokross/two-factor-auth-mail/README.md

         php composer.phar require mdi22/two-factor-auth-mail

 **3.** copy all files (or at least the following) to the directory that has to be secured:
- * twoFactorLogin.php
+ * vendor/mdi22/twoFactorLogin.php
- * apacheCheckTwoFactor.php
+ * vendor/mdi22/apacheCheckTwoFactor.php
- * twoFactorConfig.ini.dist
+ * vendor/mdi22/twoFactorConfig.ini.dist
  * the *vendor/* directory

-The script apacheCheckTwoFactor.php is needed by apache globally and can be copied to a separate place, if multiple sites must be secured on the server.
+The script apacheCheckTwoFactor.php is needed by apache globally and can be copied to a separate place, or just used in its original place, if multiple sites must be secured on the server.

-**4.** Create a file like e.g. "twofactorSecrets" in that directory and make sure it can be accessed by apache.
+**4.** Create a secrets file like e.g. "twofactorSecrets" in that directory and make sure it can be accessed by apache.

 E.g. in Ubuntu bash:

         cd /var/www/my/dir/to/secure
         touch twofactorSecrets
-        chgrp www-data twofactorSecrets;  # ubuntu specific, group might also be apache2 etc. chmod g+w twofactorSecrets;
+        chgrp www-data twofactorSecrets;  # ubuntu specific, group might also be apache2 etc. chmod g+rw twofactorSecrets;

-**5.** copy twoFactorConfig.ini.dist to twoFactorConfig and set your configuration accordingly.
-Lines starting with ";" are comments
+**5.** Move twoFactorConfig.ini.dist to twoFactorConfig and set your configuration accordingly.

+ Set the absolute path to the secrets file you created at the bottom.

+ Lines starting with ";" are comments.

-**6.** Add a *.htaccess* file to the directory OR edit the Apache \<VirtualHost> config OR \<Directory> config
+**6.** Add a *.htaccess* file to the directory **OR** edit the Apache \<VirtualHost> config **OR** \<Directory> config

  Hint: In Ubuntu phpmyadmin default installations in /usr/share/phpmyadmin, the \<Directory> directive in  /etc/apache2/conf-available/phpmyadmin.conf has to be used.